Nirshat/posting-management/README.md

-a php script for a feature that allows user to create a post, update and delete a posted message.
+a pure php script for a feature that allows user to create a post, update and delete a posted message.